Instrumentation and radiation protection for nuclear energy

 SMRs represent a new generation of small-scale nuclear power plants designed to be modular and scalable.
 Modularity" refers to the ability to mass-produce these reactors in factories, then transport them to the site of their final installation.
 SMRs can vary in capacity, typically from 10 MWe to 300 MWe.
 This flexibility means faster installation, lower costs, and the possibility of deploying them in remote regions or with lower energy requirements.
 SMRs are also designed with advanced safety features, and can often operate longer without refueling than conventional large reactors.
 Several underlying technologies are being explored for SMRs, including pressurized water, molten salt and liquid metal reactors.

-Rely on our measurement instruments and gas analysers for efficient nuclear production!
+Rely on our measuring instruments and gas analysers for efficient nuclear production!

 Our related articles